Brand and Campaign Project Management

 Most of my work in this area has been with PulsePoint, a digital media/advertising company (and their content-creation arm formerly known as Allvoices).
-While I’ve done work for them in several capacities since 2012, my focus has been on their branded client content.
+While I worked for them in several capacities since 2012, my focus was on their branded client content.

-In this role, I manage content campaigns, working with teams of freelance writers to deliver high quality (and often high-quantity) articles based on a client’s expectations for their project.
-I tend to group these projects into two categories — brand campaigns and live events.
+In this role, I managed content campaigns, working with teams of freelance writers to deliver high quality (and often high-quantity) articles based on a client’s expectations for their project.
+These projects fell into 2 categories — brand campaigns and live events.

-- Brand Campaigns are also known as advertorials in some circles.
-They’re essentially sponsored content.
-A client pays for a number of articles over a period of time, defining a topic, a tone, an audience, and a purpose, with varying level of specificity.
-Often these campaigns promote the brand or product without ever directly mentioning the brand or product.
-Some companies understand this better than others, which is why advertorials sometimes get a bad name.
+Also known as advertorials in some circles, they’re essentially sponsored content.
+A client pays for a number of articles over a period of time, defining a topic, a tone, an audience, and a purpose, with varying levels of specificity.
+Often these campaigns promote the brand or product without ever directly mentioning the brand or product by name.
+Some companies understand this better than others, which is why advertorials sometimes have a bad reputation.

-- Live Events often involve some period of promoting the event with articles about the speakers, sessions, and general interest areas and then culminate in sending a team of writers to cover the event in person.
+A period of promoting the event with articles about the speakers, sessions, and general interest areas, often culminating in sending a team of writers to cover the event in person.
 Sometimes there’s no pre-event coverage.
 Sometimes there’s no live coverage and our goal is to create interest in registration.
-But for these campaigns, it’s a live event driving the content.
+But for these campaigns, a live event drives the content.

-In both cases, I manage the writing team’s topic selection, deadlines, and the actual editing of the articles, which can range from rewriting if necessary to fact-checking to basic AP editing/proofreading.
-I’m often the final set of eyes on the article, and it’s my responsibility to make sure the client is happy with what is delivered.
-I also serve as the gatekeeper of private contact information in order to coordinate interviews between writers and industry leaders/speakers.
+In both cases, I managed the writing team’s topic selection, deadlines, and the actual editing of the articles, which ranged from rewriting if necessary to fact-checking to basic AP editing/proofreading.
+I was usually the final set of eyes on the article, and it was my responsibility to make sure the client was happy with our articles.
+I also interfaced directly with clients to determine their needs and served as the gatekeeper of private contact information in order to coordinate interviews between writers and industry leaders/speakers.